 Natural calming aids like passionflower and chamomile also help to reduce stress and provide temporary anxiety relief.
 The use of ginger is to provide support for dogs with sensitive stomachs, which makes this product ideal for travel-related anxiety or motion sickness.

-True Leaf offers treats in both a soft chew and a dental stick format containing hemp seed powder and cold-pressed hemp seed oil, and chamomile and lemon Balm which are both calming herbs.
+True Leaf offers treats in both a soft chew and a dental stick format containing hemp seed powder and cold-pressed hemp seed oil, and chamomile and lemon Balm which both offer calming properties.

 The unique ingredient in this formula is called L-Theanine, which is an amino acid found in green tea that promotes normal chemical balance in the brain, producing a calming effect.